scottfield/note/java/design pattern/design pattern summary.md

 separates the construction of a complex object from its representation, so that several different representations can be created depending on the needs of the program.
 ##Prototype Pattern
-starts with an initialized and instantiatedd class and copies or clones it to make new instances rather than creating new instances.
+starts with an initialized and instantiated class and copies or clones it to make new instances rather than creating new instances.
 ##Singleton Pattern